Multi-Layer Personalized Federated Learning for Mitigating Biases in Student Predictive Analytics: Experimental Evaluation

 $\bullet$ \texttt{[sc2-G-AV-T]}: After obtaining the course(middle)-level global models from~(\ref{eq:sc2-g-av-m}), we aggregate them again to the top level global model.
 Specifically, \texttt{[sc2-G-AV-T]} is obtained by aggregating $\Theta_c^K$ as:

 $\bullet$ \texttt{[sc2-G-AT-T]}: This applies the attention aggregation mechanism to \texttt{[sc2-G-AT-M]} and obtains the top-level global model based on (\ref{eq:global_agg}).

-\textbf{Personalized Modeling ($<$Architecture$>$ = P)} We consider five personalized algorithms in this scenario.
+\textbf{Personalized Modeling \texttt{(<Architecture> = P)}} We consider five personalized algorithms in this scenario.
 One of the baselines, \texttt{FedIRT}, uses educational theory for the aggregation, while four --\texttt{[sc2-P-AV-M]}, \texttt{[sc2-P-AT-M]}, \texttt{[sc2-P-AT-B]}, and \texttt{[sc2-P-AT-B]}-- are different configurations of our MLPFL algorithm. \texttt{[sc2-P-AV-M]} and \texttt{[sc2-P-AT-M]} are the course(middle)-level personalizations adapted from the top global model, while \texttt{[sc2-P-AV-B]} and \texttt{[sc2-P-AT-B]} are the corresponding demographic(bottom)-level personalizations adapted from the course(middle)-level models.

 $\bullet$ \texttt{FedIRT}: This is based on the federated deep knowledge tracing (FDKT)~\cite{Wu2021FederatedDK} method discussed in Section~\ref{sec:introduction}.
-FDKT employs classical test theory and item response theory (IRT)~\cite{Tatsuoka1968StatisticalTO} to calculate the score representing the ``data quality" of local subgroups, and uses the scores to weight each subgroup when aggregating models.
-For our setting, we implement the model update and aggregation method by calculating the IRT confidence $\alpha^{\mathsf{IRT}}_x$ for each student subgroup $x$ in scenario II, based on the students' answers to the end-of-video quizzes.
+FDKT employs classical test theory and item response theory (IRT)~\cite{Tatsuoka1968StatisticalTO} to compute a score that reflects the ``data quality" of local subgroups, which then influences the weighting of each subgroup during model aggregation.
+For our setting, we execute the model update and aggregation process by computing the IRT confidence $\alpha^{\mathsf{IRT}}_x$ for each student subgroup $x$ in scenario II, using the students' responses to the end-of-video quizzes.
 Within each course, local models are trained for each demographic variable.
-Following ~\cite{Wu2021FederatedDK}, local model updates are based on interpolation, where the initial model for training round $k$ is defined as:
+Following ~\cite{Wu2021FederatedDK}, local model updates use interpolation, where the initial model for training round $k$ is defined as:

 where

 and the final local model $\Theta^{(k,E)}_x$ is obtained after $E$ local epochs of conventional gradient descent.
 The aggregated global model is then computed as

 $\bullet$ \texttt{[sc2-P-AV-M]}: This is built by taking one meta-update from \texttt{[sc2-G-AV-T]}, i.e., following~(\ref{eq:metaUpd_demo}).
 This creates one personalized model for each course, using stratified sampling of students in each subgroup for each course.